 This tour will be led by Juliet Barclay.
 Juliet worked for the Office of the City Historian of Havana (OHCH), the principal Cuban heritage body and she has written extensively on Havana and Cuba.
 Now based in London, she regularly visits Cuba to advise and collaborate with the OHCH.

 We shall stay in one of the best hotels in Havana, the newly opened 5* Iberstar Grand Packard.
 Situated at the end of the very central Paseo del Prado, there is a restaurant and a rooftop swimming pool.
-Whilst in Trinidad we shall stay in a range of very centrally located private colonial houses, known locally as casas particulares; the Cuban equivalent of a ‘B&B’, but at the same time much more than that.
+Whilst in Trinidad we shall stay in a very centrally located private colonial house, known locally as a Casa Particular; the Cuban equivalent of a ‘B&B’, but at the same time much more than that.
 They include breakfast and en-suite amenities yet offer an ‘inside view’ of domestic life in an atmospheric setting and consequently are the best way to unravel the complexities of living in modern day Cuba - with all the challenges it entails.
 The 3* Hotel Horizontes Los Jasmines is a rural yet basic hotel which enjoys spectacular views overlooking the Valley of Viñales.
 NB: all the hotels are rated locally and have the facilities that you would expect.
 However, be aware that Cuba’s accommodation rating system, indeed its infrastructure as a communist country, is entirely different from those in the UK & Europe.

 Day by day

 - Day 1: Thursday 5 March

 - We fly from Gatwick, arriving Havana late afternoon and transfer to our hotel for two nights, the 5* Iberostar Grand Packard in the heart of Havana, where later in the early evening we have our first group dinner.
 A variety of alcoholic drinks, water and coffee are included with all group lunches and dinners.